hazimhanif/UM_Sentiment_API/README.md

 # UM Sentiment Analysis Web API Deployment

 This is the Application Programming Interface (API) development for a sentiment analysis framework managed by Security Research Group (SECREG), Faculty of Computer Science and Information Technology, University of Malaya, Malaysia.
 The sentiment analysis API implements a Word2Seq Convolution Neural Network trained with cross-domain datasets (~1 million instances) using GPU-based Tensorflow.

-Contributors:
-* Hazim Hanif
+Developed and managed by: Hazim Hanif
-* Nor Badrul Anuar

 ## Installation